opentelekomcloud-docs/object-storage-service/umn/source/obs_console_operation_guide/server-side_encryption/bucket_server-side_encryption.rst

 #.
 Select **SSE-KMS**.

    You can select **Default** to use the default key in the current region to encrypt the objects you upload.
-If you do not have a default key, OBS automatically creates one the first time you upload an object.
+If you do not have a default key, OBS creates one the first time you upload an object.
 You can also choose **Custom** to use a custom key for encryption.
-If there is no custom key available, click **Create KMS Key** to create one.
+If there is no custom key available, click **Create KMS Key** to create one on the KMS console.
+Then, go back here and choose the created key from the drop-down list.

 #.
 Click **OK**.